Moray Firth Habitats

 Below the low tide mark, brown seaweeds, known as kelp, grow thickly along the shore’s edge.
 Kelp has a holdfast that attaches to rock, a tall stalk, or ‘stipe’, and leafy fronds that catch the sun’s rays as they filter through the shallow waters.
 Kelp provides a shelter for many species – like forests on land, kelp reefs attract sea creatures that live on and around them, forming a hugely diverse community.

-Our recently refurbished kelp reef exhibit is the only one of its kind in the UK.
+Our kelp reef exhibit is the only one of its kind in the UK.
 It is open to the sky and natural daylight allows seaweeds to grow and create a realistic home for over one hundred fish and countless invertebrates.
 The tank is 5m deep, 10m in diameter and holds 400,000 litres of seawater.

 The Sea Floor